integerbasic/1-Watt-Labs/BLE_breakout/demo-remote-light/guide.md

 ### Configure the RN4871

-Connect to the RN4871 and enter the command mode as described here.
+Connect to the RN4871 and enter the command mode as described in the [console guide](../demo-console/guide.md).
 Clean up any previous scripting and/or configuration using the following commands.

     CMD> pz